Troubleshooting ClamAV Add-on for PCF

 ClamAV is taking more CPU resources than assigned in its configuration.

 ClamAV resource consumption is restricted using CGroups.
 ClamAV is resource-limited whenever other processes are active.
-However, CGroups allows ClamAV to occupy more CPU resources when all other processes are idle, as it would not impact their performance.
+However, CGroups allows ClamAV to occupy more CPU resources when all other processes are idle, because it does not impact their performance.